 Head To Head

-Saturday’s game will be only the ninth competitive encounter between the two sides and Pools have shaded it historically having won four times in comparison to Dagenham’s three.
+Saturday’s game will be the 15th competitive meeting between the two sides and Pools have the edge having won seven of the previous contests.

 However, The Daggers have had the better of it in more recent times, running out winners in three of the last four encounters – including their 3-1 success at Victoria Road earlier this season.